Upstatement/skela-wp-theme/README.md

 5. Copy the `.env.sample` into a new `.env` file

-6. In `package.json`, update repository and author information
+6. In `package.json` and `composer.json`, update repository and author information

 7. Run the theme command